ssvlabs/ssv-network/docs/architecture.md

 ### Main components
 #### SSVNetwork
 It's the main entry point for users, used for operations and management.
-It acts as a proxy for the _module_ contracts, where all functions that contains logic reside.
-All events are fired from SSVNetwork conctract.
+It acts as a proxy for the _module_ contracts, where all functions that contain logic reside.
+All events are fired from the SSVNetwork contract.

 It's an [UUPS](https://eips.ethereum.org/EIPS/eip-1822) upgradeable contract.
-Apart from the state variables inherithed by the UUPS Openzeppelin implementation, the contract storage is managed by the [Diamond storage pattern](https://eip2535diamonds.substack.com/i/65777640/diamond-storage) using a specific library.
+Apart from the state variables inherited by the UUPS Openzeppelin implementation, the contract storage is managed by the [Diamond storage pattern](https://eip2535diamonds.substack.com/i/65777640/diamond-storage) using a specific library.

-Fallback function is implemented to delegate all calls to SSVViews module.
+The fallback function is implemented to delegate all calls to the SSVViews module.
 Any module interface can be used with this contract, so then you can access only the functions and events related to the specific interface of the module.
-This is helpful when you want to provide access to a restricted set of functionalities that belong to Operators, Clusters, etc.
+This is helpful when you want access to a restricted set of functionalities belonging to Operators, Clusters, etc.

 #### SSVNetworkViews
 It's the main contract for reading information about the network and its participants.

 #### Modules
-Non upgradeable, stateless contracts that containt the logic to support Clusters, Operators and Protocol (DAO / Network) functionalities.
+Non-upgradeable, stateless contracts that contain the logic to support Clusters, Operators, and Protocol (DAO / Network) functionalities.

 #### Libraries
-Libraries are a fundamental part in the architecture to suppport reusable pieces in an efficient way.
+Libraries are a fundamental part of the architecture to support reusable pieces efficiently.
 Also, `SSVStorage`  and `SSVStorageProtocol` implement the Diamond storage pattern.

 #### SSV Token
 The native SSV token is used to facilitate payments between stakers and SSV node operators to maintain their validators.